Toronto dollar

-The Toronto dollar was a paper local currency used in Toronto, Ontario from 1998-2013.
+The Toronto dollar was a paper local currency used in Toronto, Ontario, from 1998 to 2013.
 It had fixed exchange rates with the Canadian dollar.
 A lower exchange rate was used when trading Toronto dollars for Canadian dollars than vice versa, and the income from this disparity was used to fund social benefit programs.

 Description

 The Toronto dollar, founded in December 1998, is a paper local currency used in Ontario.
 It has a fixed exchange rate with the Canadian dollar.
 The Family Life Foundation of Willowdale—a registered Canadian charity—then chaired by the Rev. Lindsay G. King (Minister of Willowdale United Church) was one of the sponsors of the Toronto dollar system.
-The Rev. King was present at the founding of the TD, at which the Toronto Mayor, Mel Lastman, bought the first Toronto dollar.
+King was present at the founding of the Toronto dollar, at which the Toronto mayor, Mel Lastman, bought the first Toronto dollar.

-The currency is administered by Toronto Dollar Community Projects Inc., a not-for-profit community group, and is a project of St. Lawrence Works.
+The currency was administered by Toronto Dollar Community Projects Inc., a not-for-profit community group, and is a project of St. Lawrence Works.

 The currency can be purchased by anyone at a number of locations at a 1-for-1 rate.
 Local businesses can agree to accept the currency at par with the Canadian dollar.
 Merchants are free to exchange Toronto dollars for Canadian dollars twice a month, at the rate of 90 cents to the dollar.

 As of 2008, a little under 150 businesses accepted the Toronto dollar; most of these were in the St. Lawrence Market and at Gerrard Square.